UAlbanyArchives/spe_website/advancing_digital_repositories.md

 This program brings together practitioners working in archives and special collections, open access repositories, and research data repositories, along with related areas such as digital preservation, metadata, and application development.
 Participants will collectively identify and define repository functions, identify how responsibilities map across domains, and clarify how these functions relate to one another in practice.

-Rather than focusing on specific technologies or products, the Conversation will focus on defining what repositories do, where existing systems fall short, and how repository functions intersect across domains.
+Rather than focusing on specific technologies or products, Advancing Digital Repositories will focus on defining what repositories do, where existing systems fall short, and how repository functions intersect across domains.
 The outcome will be a shared, community-informed framework that defines repository functions and their relationships, intended to inform future development by tool builders, service providers, and institutions.
 This will support stakeholders in developing an intentional, long-term strategic design for publicly supported digital repositories in New York State.

 We seek expert practitioners from both within and outside New York State, but participation will be weighted towards New York State practitioners and members of underrepresented groups.
 We aim for broad participation, but invitations may be limited if the interest exceeds our capacity to facilitate.
 Participants are asked to commit to four virtual sessions held on the mornings of November 2nd, 5th, 9th, and 12th.
 Each session will be scheduled for three hours, with approximately two hours of discussion and a break.